The Bachelor’s degree in History of Art and Archaeology: General offers:

 Our graduates find work in the fields of heritage, communication, teaching and other areas in culture and research.

 It offers general training in philosophy, arts and letter and specific training in archaeology, history of art and musicology.
-It also includes a minor of 30 credits, spread over the 2nd and 3rd years.
+It also includes a minor of 30 credits, spread over the 2nd and 3rd annual blocks.